 I’ve seen runners cut massive times from the 5K to the marathon distance.
 It takes an immense amount of work and you can’t rely on your talent.

 I have had failures along the way.
 So, you have to have a strong, unrelenting focus to what you are doing.

 There is no time to talk about what is impossible.

 What will make you successful is forming a plan of action and acting upon it.

 The Kenyans think of time spent at a specific effort.
 Americans and other countries focus too heavily on distance run.
-What difference does it make if your friends brag about how many miles they ran last week?

 The key is running longer at higher anaerobic efforts because this is the only way for you to handle race paces with less struggle and feel more empowered.